 At the lower echelon of the Chinese massage industry are the male and female rural blind.
 These “Blind Massage” shops are found in every city.
-The blind would not otherwise find employment and are grateful for the work, strictly therapeutic at that, though contrary to their alleged superior ability, they are not always well trained or suitable for the job.
+The blind would not otherwise find employment and are grateful for the work, strictly therapeutic at that, though contrary to their alleged superior ability they are not always well trained or suitable for the job.
 I’ve never found a blind technician that can compete with the best seeing technicians (“technician” or jishi being the term many massage workers prefer to call themselves).
-I suppose this is because the rural disabled tend to be poorly if at all educated and are dependent upon overseers in an austere organizational environment, with little opportunity or incentive to develop professionally.
+The rural disabled tend to be poorly if at all educated and are dependent upon overseers in an austere organizational environment, with little opportunity or incentive to develop professionally.

 “Sex work” is a clumsy term, too blunt to describe the ways massage is actually sexualized.
 There is a full gamut of possibilities along what can be termed the “chaste/erotic” continuum, from acupressure to “Euro-style” oil massage, erotic teasing, and finally the handjob.
 Different masseuses at the same venue may engage in all of these or not, or with some customers and not with others.
 Anything can and does happen inside doors, in the secret negotiations and personal vibes between massage worker and customer.
 It is this very drama and suspense that provides the Asian massage venue with its fascination.
 The astute masseuse knows that each customer has different needs and expectations.
 She likewise has her repertoire of techniques and her limits.
 It’s a question of a good fit between technician and client.
 As long as she can satisfy enough customers with her skilled handiwork, she can do good business.